huggingface/transformers/docs/source/en/main_classes/backbones.md

 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/transformers/Swin%20Stage%201.png">
 </div>

 Let's see with an example.
-We would like to have the feature maps from first, second, and third stage of the model.
+Note that `out_indices=(0,)` results in yielding the stem of the model.
+Stem refers to the stage before the first feature extraction stage.
+In above diagram, it refers to patch partition.
+We would like to have the feature maps from stem, first, and second stage of the model.
 ```py
 >>> from transformers import AutoImageProcessor, AutoBackbone
 >>> import torch